nicholasgriffintn/fosdem-pwa/README.md

 This is a companion app for [FOSDEM 2023](https://fosdem.org/2024/), built with [Remix](https://remix.run) and using [the shadcn UI library](https://ui.shadcn.com/), it is a PWA that can be installed on your phone or desktop.

+This is heavily inpsired by [sojourner-web](https://github.com/loomchild/sojourner-web/tree/master), just in Remix.

 ## Check it out

 You can check out the app at [https://fosdem-pwa.vercel.app/](https://fosdem-pwa.vercel.app/)